10 Tips for Hosting a Sustainable Event

 Here’s how else we can help you Meet Mindfully and plan your Byron Bay event:

-- Clay Therapy – make an incense holder or shell plate with Muddy Clay Play
+- Clay Therapy – make an incense holder or shell plate with The Clay Barn

 - Forest Bathing in our 45-aces of sub-tropical rainforest

 - Yoga and sound healing on the lawn

 - Gin distillery and rainforest tour at Cape Byron Distillery

 - Pilates and Prosecco with Peaches Pilates

 - Private kayak tour followed by coffee and pastries on the beach